Rise of the Raven: Release

 The Rise of the Raven series debuted at MIPCOM Cannes on 22 October 2024.

 The TV2 Group acquired the broadcasting rights for Hungary and Slovenia.
 The Hungarian premiere of the series took place on 8 March 2025 on TV2, while the Slovenian premiere aired on 6 April 2025 on Planet TV.

 The Austrian broadcasting rights were acquired by ORF, with the premiere aired on 21 April 2025.

 The Hunyadi TV series arrived on Netflix on 20 April 2025, one day after the final episode aired in Hungary.

 It was released on MagentaTV+ in Germany on 5 June 2025.

 The Hunyadi series is set to premiere in the Primetime section of the Toronto Film Festival in 2025 and will be available on a Canadian CBC streaming platform starting in September.
 Following the prestigious festival premiere, CBC will bring the ten-part series to Canadian audiences on their streaming channel CBC GEM from 19 September 2025.
 Producer Robert Lantos, a Canadian of Hungarian descent, highlighted the cultural importance of the series being selected by TIFF in an official statement: "János Hunyadi was the savior of Europe in the 15th century, and now he begins his conquest of the Americas.
 TIFF rarely selects television series, and only those that are artistically exceptional, original, and impactful.
 As a Hungarian Canadian, I'm proud that Hunyadi will debut here in my home."

+The Croatian broadcasting rights were bought by HRT, with the premier aired on HRT1 on 1 April 2026.